Jorge Soler Player Props: Marlins vs. Cubs

 Jorge Soler At The Plate

-- Soler is hitting .241 with eight doubles, five home runs and 11 walks.
+- Soler has eight doubles, five home runs and 11 walks while hitting .241.

-- Among the qualifying hitters in baseball, his batting average ranks 105th, his on-base percentage ranks 82nd, and he is 35th in the league in slugging.
+- He ranks 110th in batting average, 86th in on base percentage, and 37th in slugging among qualified hitters in MLB.

-- In 54.2% of his 24 games this season, Soler has picked up at least one hit.
-He's also had five multi-hit games.
+- Soler has picked up a hit in 14 of 25 games this season, with multiple hits five times.

-- Soler has driven in a run in six games this year (25.0%), including two games with multiple runs batted in.
+- In six games this season (24.0%), Soler has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once 10 times this year (41.7%), including one multi-run game.
+- He has scored at least one run 10 times this season (40.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.